-On 14 September 2019 the Payments Services Directive 2 (PSD2) regulation comes into full force and concludes a transitional period which started in January 2018.
+On 14 September 2019 the Payments Services Directive 2 (PSD2) regulation came into full force and concluded a transitional period which started in January 2018.

 The regulation makes substantial changes to the payments industry as well as payment operations.

 Account Servicing Payment Service Providers (ASPSPs) such as banks, are obligated by the Directive to provide Third Party Providers (TPPs) access to their clients' payment account information when authorised to do so by a client.

 Access by TPPs is achieved through Application Programming Interfaces (APIs) allowing TPPs to build cash management applications and payment initiation tools on top of a bank's data and infrastructure.

 The regulation also includes tough new security protocols and rules for the transmission of client data over the internet, known as Strong Customer Authentication (SCA).

 - Expanding the scope of payments to include international currencies and payments in/out of the EEA territories.

 - Changes in pricing due to the mandating of the shared cost principle (SHA) charging option for all intra-EEA payments.

 - Changes in complaint handling and regulatory reporting.

 - Setting minimum standards for Strong Customer Authentication.